karl-hajjar/RL-solitaire/README.md

 This will create or empty the necessary directories, and then start the training process.
 The network model will be saved at each iteration, the losses and network gradients and variables information will be logged to be displayed in TensorBoard, and the logs of the evaluation results will also be stored to be further analysed later on.

-To visualise the logs during training, under the directory name_of_the_agent/tensorboard/ (in my case, with the config file actor-critic/tensorboard/), run :
+To visualise the logs during training, under the directory name_of_the_agent/tensorboard/ (in my case, with the config file given, actor-critic/tensorboard/), run :

 ```bash
 tensorboard --logdir .